 It's time to put all your skills on the table.
 Prepare a projection showing growth rates, comparisons of resources used in the past, and acceptance rates with other success stories.
 In addition, indicate the investment cost and highlight the benefits it will bring to the company.

 Develop a design project with the help of a creative team that manages to capture the ideas that adequately represent your brand.
 If it is a change in the way of working, you can establish, for example, new customer service protocols to build better relationships or create better environments for employees.
 In an image rebranding, don't forget that your visual content must have the best quality you can get.
 Adapt all assets to your logo, on the web, on the packaging or other audiovisual materials that give identity to the brand.

 6. Communicate at the right time and medium

-Establish when and how to deliver the message, so it is vital that you make a communication plan that includes digital marketing.
-When you already have a campaign plan structured, what you must define is the way or means in which you want to show the new changes.
+Establish when and how to deliver the message.
+It is vital that you make a communication plan that includes digital marketing.
+When you already have a campaign plan, you must define the means by which you want to show the new changes.

 … And this is only the tip of the iceberg!

 Undoubtedly, rebranding is a strategy that, although it is valuable as a last resort, is very beneficial.
 It is not just a makeover.
 Your brand is the reflection of your business’ philosophy!

 As you can see, this strategy is convenient and favorable if you execute it the right way, with a high organizational capacity and thoroughness in each step, without neglecting users and the target audience.
 Before taking each step, ask yourself: "What will the audience think of this?"

 At PUNCHY, we are experts in branding.
 Contact us, you’ll be in good hands!